Last Updated on July 31st, 2019

 It’s also essential to keep your skin from drying out.
 The very first step in the formation of a whitehead, a blackhead, or a pimple is not accumulation of oil or dirt.
 It’s drying out of the skin.
 Tiny flakes of skin fall into a pore, forming a lid over oil and bacteria that would normally drain out to the surface of the skin where they can be washed away.
 If you are washing your face so often it dries out, or it feels itchy or flaky, you are making acne worse.

 You don’t need to rub your skin to get it clean.
 Just making a lather of cleanser and placing it on your face for 30 seconds to 3 minutes is enough.
-You don’t need to feel it working—if you do, it is probably drying out your skin and setting up new blemishes.
+You don’t need to feel it working—if you think you do because of the tingling sensation, it is probably drying out your skin and setting up new blemishes.
 Just put cleanser on your skin and rinse away3.
 If your cleanser isn’t strong enough to get up stubborn makeup, then apply cold cream and blot cold cream and makeup off your skin.
 But never scrub!

 The number one ingredient in your cleanser should be water, and the number two ingredient should be some kind of oil that dissolves the oil in your skin so water can wash it away.
 Don’t use cleansers that contain alcohol.
 Cleansers never contain enough alcohol to kill acne bacteria (it takes 46% alcohol to kill bacteria), but they often contain enough alcohol to dry out the skin.